Key takeaways:

 2. Mounjaro and metformin work differently to lower blood glucose

 For some people, either Mounjaro or metformin work well enough by themselves.
-But because they work in two different ways, they can be combined for additional blood glucose improvement.
+But because they work in two different ways, they can be combined for additional blood sugar improvement.
 So it’s possible you could take both Mounjaro and metformin.

-How you take Mounjaro and metformin is one of the most obvious differences between them.
+How you use Mounjaro and metformin is one of the most obvious differences between them.
 Mounjaro comes as a once-weekly injection.
 Metformin is an oral medication that comes in pill and liquid forms.
 It’s usually taken once or twice a day.

 This difference in dosage forms can sometimes be a deciding factor.
 Mounjaro can be more convenient, since you take it only once a week.
 But some people may be nervous about giving themselves a shot.
 For them, an oral medication such as metformin may be easier.